 For those branches who are lucky enough to still have a standard there is always much going on in the way of parades and occasions to which standards are invited.

-The Association standard is dark blue with a gold fringe and bears our Emblem.
+The Association standard is light blue with a gold fringe and bears our Emblem.

 We are eager to find new standard bearers to continue the tradition of carrying the standard and representing our members.
 In 2017 Trustees approved the option of being able to wear uniform trousers as part of the Standard Bearers dress.
 This is to allow our Standard Bearers to be brought into line with the girls of the modern navy and in order to attract new Standard Bearers.
 If you are interested in becoming a standard bearer, please inform your branch or contact the office.